-Dr. Marguerite Nyhan is a Lecturer (US equivalent - Assistant Professor) at the National University of Ireland - University College Cork and a Visiting Scientist at Harvard University in Boston.
-Prior to joining University College Cork, she was a Research Scientist at United Nations Global Pulse at the United Nations in New York City.
+Dr. Marguerite Nyhan is a Lecturer (US equivalent - Assistant Professor) in Environmental Engineering at the National University of Ireland - University College Cork and a Visiting Scientist at Harvard University in Boston.
+Prior to joining University College Cork, she was a Research Scientist at the United Nations in New York City.
 She has a background in environmental engineering, urban analytics and public health and is interested in informing the design of healthy and sustainable cities of the future.
 Nyhan has published research on using large ICT datasets for evaluating urban dynamics at a city-wide scale, evaluating emissions and exposures to pollution, and determining their human health impact.
-Her current work focuses on harnessing emerging technologies for sustainable development and humanitarian efforts - for example, through the analyses of massive datasets and the application of novel machine learning models.
+Her current work focuses on harnessing emerging technologies for sustainable development and humanitarian efforts.

 While conducting her PhD in environmental engineering in Trinity College Dublin, Nyhan was awarded a Fulbright Scholarship to study at Massachusetts Institute of Technology in Boston.
 Following that, she was a Post-Doctoral researcher at MIT where she led the Urban Environmental Research Team within the Senseable City Laboratory.
 She was then a Post-Doctoral researcher at Harvard University before joining the United Nations.
 Marguerite's work has been featured extensively in the media, including in the Guardian newspaper and NPR.
 She has spoken to a range of audiences globally; from lecturing at MIT and Harvard, and giving a TED talk in her home country of Ireland to addressing the United Nations Environment Assembly in Kenya.
 She remains an active scientist with Harvard University and an affiliate of MIT.